ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Implementation Details

 \section{Implementation Details}

 As implementations of prior methods use PyTorch, but this project uses Jax, we re-implemented all methods in this paper, using PPO~\citep{Schulman2017ProximalPO} with Generalized Advantage Estimation (GAE)~\citep{Schulman2015HighDimensionalCC} as a base RL algorithm and Adam~\citep{kingma_adam_2017} as the default optimizer.
-The code for this paper is released at \url{https://github.com/carolinewang01/rotate}, and we recommend consulting it for a full understanding of method implementations.
+The code for this paper is released for reproducibility at \url{https://github.com/carolinewang01/rotate}.
 Pseudocode for \ours{} is provided in App. \ref{app:algorithm_pseudocode}.
 This section discusses implementation details such as training time choices, agent architectures, and key hyperparameters for \ours{} and all baselines.